chapel-lang/chapel/doc/release/technotes/chpldoc.rst

 Generating documentation
 ------------------------

-The easiest way to build the module documentation is to use the top level make target::
+The easiest way to build the Chapel documentation is to use the top level make target::

    [g]make module-docs